 Are you reluctant to undergo a skin biopsy because of the potential for a scar?
 We have good news.
-There is a new, non-invasive way to check suspicious dark moles.
+There is a new, non-invasive melanoma detection method to check suspicious dark moles.
 Read the story below by Dr. Maral Skelsey and learn more about DermTech, a “bladeless biopsy.”

 Mark posts with this category that you would like to have appear on the Blog page.